 Anshuman Gaekwad’s success in cricket hangs by a feeble thread.
 And there have been so many instances of this that this truism has now become a fad or life.
-And it applies to the whole to the story of Anshuman Gaekwad, India’s find of the season.
+And it applies to the whole story of Anshuman Gaekwad, India’s find of the season.
 When Anshuman Gaekwad went in to bat in the second innings of the Madras Test against the West Indies, memories of his splendid fighting batting under pressure on his Test debut at Calcutta earlier had paled for the lay public for whom his exploits did not loom large in terms of figures.
 And his disappointing fielding had, according to them, invited the axe for the next Test.

 But fighting indisposition, Gaekwad put up a brave front and helped.
 GR Viswanath takes India to a winning position.
 That one knock settled doubts about his capability and gave him the requisite confidence for the Bombay Test, in which he enhanced his stature considerably.
 And yet, he shouldn’t have been playing at all but for injury to Sunil Gavaskar!
 But like Vivian Richards of the West Indies, who got his spurs when Lawrence Rowe was rendered hors de combat by eye trouble, and clinched his place in the side with performance, Anshuman too has created a niche for himself in the Indian middle- class.